What to See & Do in Montreal?

 350 year old Montreal is on an island 40 km (25 mi) long and 15 km (9 mi) wide, where the Ottawa River flows into the Saint Lawrence River on its way to the Atlantic, about a thousand miles further east.
-The most striking landmark is Mont Royal, a 232 m (760 ft) remnant of volcanic rock known locally as ‘the mountain’ which overlooks the core of the city, the Vieux (Old) Montréal and Vieux Port area to the southeast of downtown.
+The most striking landmark is Mont Royal, a 232 m (760 ft) remnant of Lawrence River to the historic heart of the city, the Vieux (Old) Montréal and Vieux Port area to the southeast of downtown.

 Directly to the east of downtown is the strongly French flavored Quartier Latin, which is dominated by the emblematic Université du Québec à Montréal The city’s gay district, The Village, lies a bit further east along Rue Sainte Catherine Est. South of the Quartier Latin, and to the southeast of downtown, is the city’s compact Chinatown.

 Montreal was as an Iroquois First Nations settlement named Hochelaga, who were living there for over8000 years.
 In 1535, Jacques Cartier happened up on it while trying to find a route to Asia.
 Seventy years later, Samuel de Champlain opened a fur trading post at the location.

 By 1642 the French built a fortress named Ville Marie to defend their inland fur trade that reached north up the Ottawa river, west to the end of Lake Superior, and south down to the mouth of the Mississippi.
 By 1735, a road was built connecting Quebec City to Montreal.
 During the early 1700s, the name of the island came to be used as the name of the town, and the name Ville-Marie soon fell into disuse.